surya-io777/service-screener-v2/NEW_SERVICES_README.md

 - Global service (runs in us-east-1 regardless of region parameter)
 - Analyzes hosted zones for security and reliability best practices
 - Includes DNSSEC and health check recommendations

+#### Systems Manager
+- Comprehensive instance and resource management service
+- Checks patch compliance and parameter security
+- Validates Session Manager configuration for secure access

+#### Payment Cryptography
+- Specialized service for payment card industry workloads
+- May not be available in all regions
+- Focuses on cryptographic key management and compliance

+#### Simple Email Service (SES)
+- Regional email service with identity-based checks
+- Validates email authentication mechanisms (DKIM, SPF)
+- Checks for production readiness and security configurations

 ## Testing